George-Cain/ChessboardAssignment/README.md

   routes a knight piece could take from the start to the end position in N moves.
 - The calculation process does not interfere with the main thread.
 - If there are no possible solutions, the app will notify the user with a message.
-- The rendering of the the paths is done using lines of different colors.
+- The rendering of the paths is done using lines of different colors.
-- The app remembers the last successful solution even if the app is closed and reopened using Room.
+- By utilising the library Room, the app remembers the last possible solution even if the app is closed and reopened.
 - The app utilizes the MVVM architecture pattern and clean architecture.
-- The app has unit tests for the view-models.
+- The app has unit tests for the view-model.
 - The structure of the app is easy to understand and follow by trying to utilise the SOLID principles as much as possible.
 - The app uses Coroutines to handle asynchronous tasks.